This page is for teenagers who may be wondering about whether acupuncture is the right treatment option for them.

 How long does acupuncture take to work?

 Acupuncture is not a quick fix, and you will usually need a series of appointments in order to feel better.
 However, depending on the condition, many people start feeling some kind of change almost immediately.
-When I first see, I can give you more of an idea as to how many sessions I think you may need.
+When I first see you, I can give you more of an idea as to how many sessions I think you may need.

 Is there any evidence that acupuncture works?